Xinyue Ye

 Prof. Ye is the Elected President of the Spatial Decision Support Consortium and the Editor-in-Chief of Computational Urban Science, an open-access journal published by Springer.
 He also serves as the co-editor of the Journal of Planning Education and Research.
 Dr. Ye is the Director of the Center for Geospatial Sciences, Applications, and Technology (GeoSAT) established by the Texas A&M Board of Regents, with the aim of facilitating the convergence of computing and geospatial science.
 Dr. Ye promotes the vision of “urban informatics+” to integrate human-centered urban and regional science research across disciplines.
 He leads the Urban Artificial Intelligence Lab, funded through the Texas A&M Institute of Data Science.
 This lab focuses on developing digital twins and virtual/augmented reality (VR/AR) for multi-scaled simulations and scenarios, enabling real-time analysis of built environments and testing sustainable growth and climate action scenarios.
 The lab involves 55 faculty members across nine colleges at TAMU, including the Galveston campus, Texas A&M Engineering Experiment Station, AgriLife Research, and Texas A&M Transportation Institute.
 Dr. Ye directs the focus of smart cities and transportation in the PhD program of Urban and Regional Science at Texas A&M University.
 Additionally, he was funded to develop the urban data science course series across campus.

 The AAG Regional Development and Planning Distinguished Scholar Award (2022) recognized Dr. Ye’s contributions to the field of urban and regional science through mentorship and teaching across disciplines, from humanities to engineering.
-His teaching of 17 different courses showcases his strength in integrating theoretical and computational approaches to various urban and regional topics.
-All 45 of the doctoral graduates he has co-advised, spanning seven disciplines, and 20 master’s graduates from five disciplines, have secured esteemed positions in academia, government, or industry at institutions and companies such as Rice University, Case Western Reserve University, Google, Amazon, among others.
-Notably, a recent doctoral student in TAMU Urban and Regional Science whom Dr. Ye advised has secured a tenure-track assistant professor position in computer science in the US, demonstrating the boundless opportunities and value of an AI-driven research experience coupled with an urban planning degree in today’s job market.
+All the doctoral graduates he has advised/co-advised, spanning seven disciplines, have secured esteemed positions in academia, government, or industry at institutions and companies such as Rice University, Case Western Reserve University, Google, Amazon, among others.
 Dr. Ye is actively recruiting postdocs and doctoral students with strong spatial programming skills.
 His team offers a competitive package.
-For more information, please feel free to contact him directly at xinyue.ye@tamu.edu with your publications and/or proof of coding capabilities.
+For more information, please feel free to contact him directly at xinyue.ye@tamu.edu with your publications and proof of coding capabilities.

 Education